GuptaSooraj/GuptaSooraj/README.md

 Here are some highlights of my projects:

+- [Router 1x3:]
+* Router is an OSI layer 3 routing device that forward data packets b/w computer networks.
+* It drives an incoming packet to an output channel based on the address field contained in the packet header.
+* RTL design consists of mainly four sub blocks FIFO, Synchronizer, Register and FSM.
+All sub blocks are designed in Verilog and Verified using UVM Test bench Methodology.

 - [Implementation of [7-4] hamming encoder and decoder]
     * Three parity bits are included in four-bit data making it a 7-bit hamming encoded data.
     * Parity bits are evaluated as P1(1,2,4), P2(1,3,4),P3(2,3,4) at position 1st, 2nd and 4th respectively.
     * C1(P1,d1,d2,d4), C2(P2,d1,d3,d4), C3(P3,d2,d3,d4) are evaluated to detect the position of error if C3,  C2,C1 is 3’b0 then no error else there is error at the respective position indicated by C3,C2,C1.
     * Design technique is limited to detecting and correcting single-bit errors

 - [64x64 Memory Design for reading and writing the operation is controlled by the test bench]
     * To address 64 locations we have 6 bits register for the address variable.
     * A data bus is defined as a two-way communication link declared as input and output of the design, input during the writing process, and output during the reading process.